samilait/minesweeper/documentation/Architecture-Documentation.md

 TestBot.java contains the default Bot implementation.
-This bot is not programmed to effectively clear minefields but instead functions as a conceptual example and demonstrates the different kinds of actions the bots can take.
+This bot is not programmed to effectively clear minefields but instead functions as a conceptual example and demonstrates the different kinds of actions that the bots can take.

 TestBot will make entirely random moves and thus it will typically quickly fail.